keithpatton/aks-sample/README.md

     - Fixed at present, but combined with the variable structure above showcases flexibility for various deployment stamps
 - tenants - Can be altered to add/remove tenants.
     - e.g. Each tenant is provisioned with their own database to which the AKS cluster has access
-- destroy infra (before apply)
-    - Allows for infra to be destroyed before being applied, defaults to false
 - apply infra
     - Allows for control over whether infra is applied, defaults to true